Electric breast pumps

 By Lisa Galliers

-Electric breast pumps tend to be faster than manual breast pumps and have more features – but they cost more.
-Should you splash out?
+Electric breast pumps tend to be faster than manual models and have more features – but they are more expensive.
+Are they worth spending the extra cash?

 Electric breast pumps are fast, easy to use and usually offer more options than manual breast pumps.
-For example, you'll find pumps with adjustable suction levels and settings, travel-friendly versions, and breast pumps with double-pump capacity.
+For example, you'll find pumps with adjustable suction levels and settings, travel-friendly versions, and ones with double-pump capacity.

 Unlike with a manual pump, once the cup is in place on your breast, the work is automatically done for you, at your choice of pace – saving you from aching hands or hard-to-maintain rhythm patterns.